csdswarm/clay-kiln/README.md

 #### When do I need to rebuild the SPA?

-If you change any `template.hbs` files in the components or any files in `spa/`, you'll need to re-build the SPA.
+If you change any `template.hbs` files in the components or any files in `spa/`, add media elements or create new Handlebar helpers you'll need to re-build the SPA.
 This has been captured in a Makefile command

 ```bash
 $ make spa